ARM Holdings unveils new processor for connected homes, factories

-SAN FRANCISCO, Sept 23 (Reuters) - ARM Holdings unveiled a new chip design on Tuesday suited for factory automation, cars and home security systems, underscoring the company’s focus on a growing wave of Internet-connected industrial and household devices.
+SAN FRANCISCO (Reuters) - ARM Holdings unveiled a new chip design on Tuesday suited for factory automation, cars and home security systems, underscoring the company’s focus on a growing wave of Internet-connected industrial and household devices.

 Cambridge, England-based ARM licenses its processor technology to chipmakers across the smartphone industry, but its intellectual property is also used in everything from DVD players to coffee makers.